-Talladega Gran Prix Raceway is a 1.41 mile road course located on Alabama State Highway 21, 12 miles south of Oxford, Alabama, and 8 miles north of Talladega, Alabama.
-The track has showers, restrooms, compressed air, Electrical hook-ups, and 98 octane unleaded fuel.
+Talladega Gran Prix Raceway is a 1.41-mile road course located on Alabama State Highway 21, 12 miles south of Oxford, Alabama, and 8 miles north of Talladega, Alabama.
 Overnight camping is permitted.
-Electricity is available through Talladega Grand Prix Raceway for $10 per day per 115v outlet and $15 per day per 30/50 amp outlet.
-The track gate will be locked each evening at 10:00 p.m.
-There is a payphone at the track (256-362-9985).
-The caller should ask to have their party paged.
-The track concession stand WILL BE OPEN for breakfast and lunch, Saturday and Sunday from 7:30 a.m. until 2:00 p.m.
+The track has showers, restrooms, compressed air, and electrical hook-ups.
+Electricity is available through Talladega Grand Prix Raceway for $20/day per 110v outlet, $30/day per 30A and $50/day per 50A outlet.
+Race fuel is not available on site so plan accordingly.
+The track gate will be locked each evening at 10:00 p.m..
+The track concession stand will be open for breakfast and lunch, Saturday and Sunday from 7:30 a.m. until 2:00 p.m.

 Event Headquarters will be at the Track.